zeroc-ice/ice/android-compat/BuildInstructions.md

 1. Start Android Studio
 2. Select Open Project
-3. Navigate to the android subdirectory
+3. Navigate to the android-compat subdirectory
 4. If presented with an "Import Project from Gradle" dialog, select "Use default gradle wrapper" and press OK